 - Prepare by asking your child the following questions before the evening:

-- Which subjects are you making the most progress in?
+• Which subjects are you making the most progress in and why?

-- Which subjects do you feel are your weakest?
+• Which subjects do you feel are your weakest and why?

-- Is there anything in particular they would like to discuss with the teacher?
+• Is there anything in particular you would like to discuss with your teacher?

 - Identify their strengths and weaknesses within each subject they are taught.
 Ask questions about their progress towards their final exam targets.
 How much progress do the teachers expect your child to make by the end of the year?
 Are they struggling with exam technique or ways to revise?
 Do they find particular topics or skills more difficult than others?